 After the thesis has been successfully defended, any corrections or editorial changes should be made by the student and approved (if necessary) by the chair of the thesis committee or the committee as a whole.
 The final copy of the thesis should then be prepared.
 The final copy should be professionally typed or look like it has been.
 Arrangements have been made through the University Library and Graduate College to accommodate unusual materials in the paper and provide high quality word processor output acceptable for a thesis.

-Two copies of the thesis in final form, including the abstract and the approval sheets signed by the thesis committee, must be in the Graduate College Office no later than six (6) weeks prior to commencement.
+One electronic copy of the thesis and one copy on paper including the abstract and the approval sheets signed by the thesis committee, must be in the Graduate College Office no later than six (6) weeks prior to commencement.
+See Graduate College website for details.

 Each student is required to file a 400-500 word abstract of her or his thesis in triplicate in the Office of the Dean of the Graduate College at the time the thesis is submitted to that office.

-One bound copy of the thesis (in addition to the two copies presented to the Graduate Dean), as well as a copy of the abstract, must be presented to the Department’s Office Coordinator.
+One bound copy of the thesis (in addition to the copy presented to the Graduate Dean), as well as a copy of the abstract, must be presented to the Department’s Office Coordinator.
 Students should provide bound copies for thesis committee members, as well.
-The student must submit to the Office Coordinator, for binding, one copy of the thesis on bond paper, plus any additional copies for committee members, etc. It is the student responsibility to submit these copies.
-The student must pay the department for additional binding.
+The student must submit to the Office Coordinator, for binding, one copy of the thesis on bond paper.
+It is the student responsibility to submit these copies.
 (See department office for information on binding.)